nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-12-27-vulnnet_node.md

 ![screenshot2](../assets/images/vulnnet_node/screenshot2.png)

-The only interesting directory found was the login page, which we can access by clicking on the '**LOGIN NOW**' button on the main page.
-Let's visit that login page:
+The only interesting directory found was the login page, which we can access by clicking on the **LOGIN NOW** button on the main page:

 ![screenshot3](../assets/images/vulnnet_node/screenshot3.png)

 Hmmmm, we need an email for the username.
 This makes it hard to try any common or default credentials.
-Without a working email, it's also difficult for us to try to brute-force some passwords.
+Without a valid email, it's also difficult for us to try to brute-force some passwords.
 Hitting this dead-end, let's move on for now.

-The thing next I did was to load up **Burpsuite** and analyze the request made to the main page:
+The thing next I did was to load up Burpsuite and analyze the request made to the main page:

 ![screenshot4](../assets/images/vulnnet_node/screenshot4.png)

 Interesting...
 It seems that the server has given us a **cookie** even though we are not actually logged in.
-In the **Inspector** tab, we can see the contents of the decoded cookie:
+In the 'Inspector' tab, we can see the contents of the decoded cookie:

 ![screenshot5](../assets/images/vulnnet_node/screenshot5.png)

-The cookie itself seems to be a **JSON** object.
+The cookie itself seems to be a JSON object.

 Let's try changing this cookie value to some test value and making the request again: